 It was when I stepped into my 6th-grade photography class I began my transformation from casual observer to genuine artist.
 Suddenly, I was viewing my world through a different lens: the artist’s lens.
 I knew that the world around me would never look the same; the ordinary was now exceptional and the mundane was anything but.

 In an instant, everything became a photo opportunity; I became obsessed with capturing every beautiful and moving moment I encountered.
 I began seeing light and pattern differently.
 I realized that something as familiar and simple as light can be transformed into an awe-inspiring piece.

-I’ve visited and have taken pictures in Colombia, Thailand, Vietnam, Hong Kong, and many other places.
-I love editing so I stay up late at night working and exploring the tools in Lightroom and Photoshop.
-Photography has always had a big place in my heart, so I am thrilled and honored to be selected as a teen contributing photographer for the fStop Foundation.
+I’ve visited and have taken pictures in Colombia, Thailand, Vietnam, Hong Kong, Mexico, California, Hawaii and many other places.
+Through my photographs, I was selected to be a teen contributing photographer for the fStop Foundation.

 Most people dismiss the ordinary while I tend to capture the ordinary and make it extraordinary.
 With beautiful light, composition, technical skills, and editing, I try to do just that.

-I am lucky that photography got a hold of me and I hope that it never let’s go.
+I am lucky that photography got a hold of me and I hope it never lets go.